nour-hajallie/TrelloTestAutomation/README.md

 2. Open the solution file TrelloTestAutomation.sln in Visual Studio.

-3. Restore the NuGet packages by selecting the solution node in Solution Explorer and

-choosing "Restore NuGet Packages" from the right-click context menu.
+3. Restore the NuGet packages by selecting the solution node in Solution Explorer and choosing "Restore NuGet Packages" from the right-click context menu.

-4. Build the solution by selecting "Build Solution" from the "Build" menu or
+4. Build the solution by selecting "Build Solution" from the "Build" menu or pressing Ctrl+Shift+B.

-pressing Ctrl+Shift+B.

 5. Make sure that the Pre-Requisite are followed

+## Running Locally with Browser

+1. In UnitTest1.cs make sure to remove the comment from lines 47 and 115 (lines related to Test with Browser)

+2. In UnitTest1.cs make sure to comment lines 50-51-52 and lines 118-119-120 (lines related to Test without Browser (headless))

+3. Open the Test Explorer by selecting "Test Explorer" from the "Test" menu.

+4. Run the tests by selecting "Run All" in the Test Explorer or by pressing Ctrl+R, A.

+## Running Locally with no Browser (headless)

+1. In UnitTest1.cs make sure to comment lines 47 and 115 (lines related to Test with Browser)

+2. In UnitTest1.cs make sure to remove the comment from lines 50-51-52 and lines 118-119-120 (lines related to Test without Browser (headless))

-6. Open the Test Explorer by selecting "Test Explorer" from the "Test" menu.
+3. Open the Test Explorer by selecting "Test Explorer" from the "Test" menu.

-7. Run the tests by selecting "Run All" in the Test Explorer or by pressing Ctrl+R, A.
+4. Run the tests by selecting "Run All" in the Test Explorer or by pressing Ctrl+R, A.

+## Running the Jenkins Pipeline (CHECK THIS PART AGAIN)

+To run the Jenkins pipeline, follow these steps:

+1. Install Jenkins on your local machine or server.

+2. Create a new Jenkins job and select "Pipeline" as the job type.

+3. In the Pipeline script section, copy and paste the code from the Jenkinsfile.

+4. Save the job configuration and click on "Build Now" to run the pipeline.